Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Jackson was also functionally illiterate, something the other conspirators and the gamblers likely exploited.
 He accepted $5,000 of the promised $20,000 and later testified that he tried to meet with Comiskey to tell him about the scheme but was turned away.
 Jackson played in the shadow of Eddie Collins, the team's other star, who was college-educated, better paid, and part of the clean faction of the roster.
 The clubhouse was split along class lines well before the fix was conceived.

 Jackson spent the rest of his life seeking reinstatement.
-He ran a dry cleaning business and a liquor store in Savannah, Georgia, and later in Greenville, South Carolina, and repeatedly petitioned the commissioner's office.
-Every petition was denied.
+He ran a dry cleaning business in Savannah, Georgia, and later a restaurant and liquor store in Greenville, South Carolina.
 He died on December 5, 1951, at age 64, still banned.

 The case for Jackson's innocence rests on his statistics and his apparent naivety.
 The case against him rests on his confession, his acceptance of money, and his failure to blow the whistle when he had the chance.
 Both cases are strong enough that the argument has never been settled.